 This lounge is open from 05:00 to 23:00 daily.
 It is located on the mezzanine level at the end of the concourse in the North Satellite Terminal.

 Depending on your arrival and departure gates it can be a bit of a pain to get to.
 It was for me in part because the handle on my carry on was broken and I actually had to carry it rather than rolling it.
 (Remember when people actually carried there luggage?)
-I think SEA is a great airport; however with multiple terminals and two airport trains, getting from one gate to another sometimes involves a lot of effort.
+I think SEA is a great airport; however with multiple terminals and three airport trains, getting from one gate to another sometimes involves a lot of effort.